Bottom-up vs Top-down

 People who have strong top-down visions tend to have bottom-up scars.
 The cuts teach taste.

-In research, folks who have tinkered a lot of with ideas, eg., by breaking existing methods, formulate and frame better hypotheses because their intuitions inform them about what really matters.
+In research, folks who have tinkered a lot with ideas, eg., by breaking existing methods, formulate and frame better hypotheses because their intuitions tell them what matters.

 Still, bottom-up can win on its own; chance and stubborn work often do.